quilime/processing-animation-workshop/README.md

 The language is based on the JAVA, and retains many similarities.
 The Processing software is free and open source, and runs on the Mac, Windows, and GNU/Linux platforms.

-## GIF

-## Characteristics of the GIF Format
-### History
-- Created by CompuServe in 1987
-- *FACT* The creators of the format pronounced GIF as "Jif".
-The intended pronunciation deliberately echoes the American peanut butter brand, and CompuServe employees would often say "Choosy developers choose GIF", spoofing this brand's television commercials.
-(I personally pronounce GIF with a hard G, even though it's "wrong" according to the creators).

-#### GIF Features
-- Sequences of Frames with unique time-lengths per frame
-- Animations can loop (or not)
-- Each frame can have its own 256 color pallete
-- Lossless Format (Meaning no artifacts like JPEG), great for hard-edge graphics
-- *Caveat*: GIF's with lots of frames can have a cumbersome filesize (multiple MB's)

-## Coding

 ### Learning by Disection, Tweaking, and Searching
 - Keep notes, copy/paste, save links, make a mess
 - learn by tweaking out and saving code of examples you find interesting